arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Pushing to Windows Azure_

 	> **Note:** When you deploy content to the FTP host or GIT repository of a Windows Azure website you must authenticate using **deployment credentials** that you create from the Web site’s **Quick Start** or **Dashboard** management pages.
 If you do not know your deployment credentials you can easily reset them using the management portal.
-Open the web site **Dashboard** page and click the **Reset your deployment credentials** link.
+Open the Web site **Dashboard** page and click the **Reset your deployment credentials** link.
 Provide a new password and click **OK**.
 Deployment credentials are valid for use with all Windows Azure Web sites associated with your subscription.

 1. In order to verify the Web site was successfully pushed to Windows Azure, go back to the **Windows Azure Management Portal** and click **Web Sites**.